 As well as being a church and a cafe, Kahaila is also a charity.

 We want to take an active role in addressing issues that affect us locally, nationally and beyond.
-Over the years that we have been running as a cafe, we have set up four different charitable projects shown below.
+Over the years, we have helped to establish four different charitable projects shown below.

 We are always interested to hear of new projects to support and work with, so please do let us know of any that interest you.

 Ella’s works with women exiting situations of trafficking and exploitation in residential and outreach capacities.
-Ella’s Home is a safe house providing a welcoming and supportive place of recovery for women.
-Ella’s Home offers an appropriate time frame and holistic plan for recovery and supports them back into life, community and freedom.
-Ella’s Home also offers comprehensive support and advocate for women in accessing healthcare, immigration support, social services, pastoral and spiritual care, counseling, life skills development, English language teaching and employability training.
+Ella’s is a safe house providing a welcoming and supportive place of recovery for women.
+Ella’s offers an appropriate time frame and holistic plan for recovery and supports them back into life, community and freedom.
+Ella’s also offers comprehensive support and advocate for women in accessing healthcare, immigration support, social services, pastoral and spiritual care, counselling, life skills development, English language teaching and employability training.